 - picking a nice spot and mashing mobs (for XP) until your brain melts.
 The standard recommendation is to stock up on Mountain Dew, Pizza, and tunes.
 Put your brain on the shelf and go for it.
 When you’re done your bags will be full of stuff that you can send to your bank alt for disposal.

 Farming is where you park in a certain area and farm particular mobs, or ore/herbs until your bags are full or your head falls off from the tedium.
 The mobs in the area might well be far below your level, but the looting is good.
 Farming only differs from grinding in that grinding is primarily for XP and farming is primarily for loot, but the terms are often interchangeable.

-For example, if you’re level 63 and you’re hacking away at the Basilisks in Terokkar Forest, then you’re grinding, since you’re getting XP.
-If you’re 90 or 100 then you’re farming, since there’s no XP to be had.
+For example, if you’re hacking away at the Basilisks in Terokkar Forest, and you are about their level, then you’re grinding, since you’re getting XP.
+If you’re much higher then you’re farming, since there’s no XP to be had.
 Why the Basilisks?
 They drop good skins, eyes (for rep,) meat (which cooks up into a food wanted by casters,) and the occasional item.